 Whether Gárulf is a Frisian or a Jute, and whether warrior Guthlaf is his father, is still hotly debated among scholars to this date.
 One theory is that preceding the battle at Finnsburh the Jutes were divided after a civil war.
 The Jutish party that had lost the war, the Eotena bearn, were exiled and allied themselves with the Frisians.
 Eotena bearn means Jutish children, compare the Old English bearn with the modern Frisian word bêrn meaning ‘children’.
 Guthlaf and Gárulf belonged to the Eotena bearn side.
 In this context indicating Jutish descendance, albeit no longer.
 Furthermore, both men probably were of royal stock.
 When king Hnaef of the Danes stayed at the court of king Finn, there were also Jutish warriors in his retinue.
 These warriors, however, belonged to the victorious party of the Jutish civil war.
 When prince Gárulf notices this, it outrages him.
 Gárulf had to take revenge.
 Besides explaining how the battle at Finn’s court started, namely the lingering feud among Jutes, it also explains Gárulf’s reckless fighting behaviour and his father’s warning at naught (Neidorf 2019).

 A bit earlier than the old age of Beowulf and the Finnsburh Fragment, we learn of yet another ‘spear-wolf’ in Frisia.
 This Gerulf is a Frisian ‘national’ for sure.
-He is mentioned in the year 839 and commonly known as Gerulf the Elder or as Gerulf I. These titles distinguishes him from his, probable, grandson Gerulf II.
+He’s mentioned in the year 839 and commonly known as Gerulf the Elder or as Gerulf I. These titles distinguishes him from his, probable, grandson Gerulf II.
 From contemporary texts we known that in the year 839 Gerulf the Elder received back from the Frankish king Louis the Pious his properties and estates, so-called beneficia, in Frisia.
 These had been taken from Gerulf the Elder after he had been insubordinate to defend island Walcheren at the mouth of the river Scheldt against the Vikings two years before (Van der Tuuk 2013).
 Walcheren was part of Frisia those days.
 The beneficia of Gerulf the Elder lay in pago Westracha ‘district Westergo’ near the modern village of Berlikum in province Friesland.
 For more on this battle and the Walcheren island, check our post Island Walcheren: once Sodom and Gomorrah of the North Sea.

-Read our post The Abbey of Egmond and the Rise of the Gerulfings. to learn more about the beginnings of Holland.
+Read our post The Abbey of Egmond and the Rise of the Gerulfings. to learn more about the early beginnings of Holland.
 To stimulate speculations; Gerulf II had a grandson carrying the name Radbod (Van der Tuuk 2013).
 Could the Gerulfings therefore be descendents of king Radbod?

-Should we be afraid of the offspring of Fenrir?
+Should we be afraid of Fernir’s offspring?

 Wolves have been hunted passionately as long as we can remember.
 The mid-seventh-century Lex Visigothorum ‘law of the Visigoths’ and the late eighth-century Lex Saxonum ‘law of the Saxons’ already had rules concerning the trapping of wolves with pits (Schrijnemakers 1986).
 Wolfpits or wolfskuilen, often with a wooden trapdoor, were common until the early modern period.
 Furthermore, if a wolf was spotted, manhunts were organized.
 High bounties were placed on killed wolves as well.
 In the seventeenth century wolves were killed in noticeable numbers in the Netherlands still, whilst in the following eighteenth century only one kill was reported.